vongomben/radio-game/README.md

 Obvouisly, this has to meet the location's needs, and shouldn't bother or make the overall production more complex.

 We'll eventually manage the operations from Chaihuo Makerspace in the limited timed windows this project will happen.

-# TODOs:

-- [ ] Prizes.
-Will there be any?
-Gifted by Seeed?
-- [ ] Shall we involve other Meshtastic producers other than Seeed (I still have to check whether Seeed wants to be involved 🫣)
-- [ ] Rounds.
-We are going to have 2 rounds/games per day, 11 AM and 12 AM on saturday and sunday.
-Maybe we could do more.
-Let's see
-- [ ] Hendra: eash round should be introduced by a 30-40 min introduction about meshtastic, and [its installation on the user's smartphone](https://meshtastic.org/docs/software/android/installation/) -  Possibly by a chinese speaker?

 # Nodes